+ATTEST: and the state of t

+By Con

+, Secretary or- Witness Witness Witness

+nired for Every Agreement Without Regard to Secretary's Attestation or Two (2) Witnesses.

+STATE OF Colifornia

+county of Alameda

+The foregoing instrument was acknowledged by 19014 by 190 owledged before me this 7th day of Leanor Mison Ramsey of Name of Person Amsey, on behalf of the corporation/agency.
+Aced CA Jives General as Path.
+Type of Identification

-ATTEST: ATTEST.
-By , Secretary -or- Witness ala D. Val Whether the Party Chose to Use a nired for Every Agreement Without Regard to Secretary's Attestation or Two (2) Witnesses.
-COUNTY OF Alameda Name of Corporation or Agency owledged before me this My Commission Expires: 3/8/18 Signature - Notary Public (SEAL Commission # 2060460 Notary Public - California Alameda County My Comm.
-Expires Mar 8, 2018 Printed Name of Notary 2060460 Notary's Commission No.
+My Commission Expires: 3/8/18 Signature - Notary Public

+HANNAH FRALEY Commission # 2060460 Notary Public - California Alameda County Ala Comm.
+Evolves Mar.
+8, 2018 Printed Name of Notary One of Notary Notary's Commission No.